MicrosoftDocs/well-architected/well-architected/operational-excellence/enable-automation.md

 You can automate the desired state configuration (DSC) of your resources to help ensure that they meet your compliance and business requirements.
 DSC automation helps ensure that configuration drift is caught and remediated quickly.
 You can implement this automation with orchestration tools or policy management tools.
 Orchestration tools that are integrated into your CI/CD pipeline (for example, Azure DevOps or Jenkins) can be thought of as a push-based mechanism, meaning that configuration updates are pushed out through a workflow event, like a manual or automated deployment.
 These updates are run as part of a task sequence defined in your deployment script.
 On the other hand, policy management tools can be thought of as a pull-based mechanism, meaning that a system runs at the foundational level of your workload that periodically polls the workload to check its state against your defined DSC and takes corrective action when it identifies misalignment.
 Consider the following factors when deciding between orchestration and policy management tools:

 - Orchestration tools don't have built-in capabilities to proactively poll your workload for configuration drift.
 Orchestration tools should be integrated into your CI/CD pipeline to maintain a standard for infrastructure as code (IaC) deployment and management.
 An advantage of using orchestration is that resources are always fully configured when deployed.
 - Policy management tools allow you to define policies that affect one or more groups of resources.
 These policies are enforced when the resource checks in with the policy management system and misalignments are caught during audits performed by the system.
-An advantage of using policy management is that these systems are not code driven, so they might be easier for operators to adopt.
+An advantage of using policy management is that these systems aren't code driven, so they might be easier for operators to adopt.

 When weighing your options, consider whether configuration updates must be present at deployment time or they can happen sometime afterward.
 Also consider whether defining them in code and updating that code, when necessary, will fit your operational practices.
 Additionally, consider how many different configurations of a given resource type you'll need to deploy.
 If there are many different configurations across resource types, policies might be an easier way to manage those updates rather than adding complexity to your pipeline.